szu-security-group/cloud-object-storage-integrity-checking/README.md

 java -jar client.jar SERVER_IP COMMAND FILENAME [SECTOR_NUMBER]
 ```

 One needs to specify the server's ip, command (`outsource` or `audit`), and the name of the file.
-The `SECTOR_NUMBER` is only used in the outsource stage.
+The `SECTOR_NUMBER` is only used in the outsourcing stage.

 ## Contributing